Joe Pernice: The 21st Century Renaissance Man?

 Sure enough, I wait patiently for Pernice through the sound check and check-in, and as he and his concert partner Wesley Stace (the former John Wesley Harding) enter the venue five minutes before the show starts – and no interview yet – I know it will be a long night.
 Encores, greeting fans, signing and selling albums – I’ll have to wait through that.

 I wonder if waiting is something Pernice’s friends and contemporaries are used to, because he is a driven man, always consumed with projects.
 Like some 21st century Renaissance man, Pernice has recorded CDs as five different acts – a solo album, several albums with his main band, the Pernice Brothers, two with another group called the Scud Mountain Boys, and one with his brother and friends under the name Chappaquiddick Skyline.
-His latest venture is with Teenage Fanclub frontman Norman Blake under the moniker the New Mendicants, due out Jan.
-20.

 He’s written several books; contemplated a musical; written, produced and starred in a series of puppet shows based on banter between him and his manager.
 He’s portrayed himself in an episode of “Gilmore Girls,” and recorded a song about former Boston Red Sox player Manny Ramirez (which made it onto the soundtrack to “Fever Pitch”).
 After a 15-year hiatus, his side band Scud Mountain Boys released a follow-up to their acclaimed “Massachusetts” LP last year.
-After the New Mendicants CD is released this month, he’s scheduled yet another Pernice Brothers release for the summer.
+Once the New Mendicants CD is released this month, he’s scheduled yet another Pernice Brothers release for the summer.

 So why tour now?
 Who has time for that?

 “I’d known Wesley’s stuff for a long time, but our paths had never crossed,” Pernice explains after everyone has cleared out of Eddie’s Attic.
 The two met when Stace, also a writer, appeared with fellow British writer Jonathan Coe at a book reading one evening.
 “We hung out, we talked, and we just kind of became friends after that.”
-The two toured once before, and several days earlier, the show in Tampa was half concert, half book reading.
+They toured once before, and several days earlier, the show in Tampa was half concert, half book reading.

 This appearance in Atlanta, though, consists only of music, performed in a “songwriters in the round” format.
 Pernice plays the sidekick to Stace’s biting wit; in fact, to most of the attendees who have come to see Stace perform, Pernice doesn’t look like a singer at all.
 Stocky, self-deprecating and almost awkward with his glasses, plaid shirt and Boston accent, he amazes the crowd of Stace fans who have never heard of him.